Original Kart

 Original Kart (OK) is a kart racing class for drivers aged 14 and over, sanctioned by the CIK-FIA.
 OK is the primary direct-drive class in FIA championships.

-The class was originally called Intercontinental A (ICA), first introduced in 1981 at the European Championship as a secondary direct-drive class to Formula K. The class was first contested at the World Cup in 2006.
+The class was originally called Intercontinental A (ICA), introduced in 1981 at the European Championship as a secondary direct-drive class to Formula K. The class was first contested at the World Cup in 2006.
 In 2007—after 26 seasons of racing—ICA was replaced by KF2 and became the primary class in 2010, replacing KF1 at the World Championship.
 The KF2 class was renamed to KF upon the demise of KF1 in 2013, and was replaced by OK regulations in 2016.

 OK is contested as the primary direct-drive class at the Karting World Championship and the Karting European Championship.

 History

 Intercontinental A (1981–2006)

 In 1981, Intercontinental A (ICA) was introduced alongside Formula K as a secondary direct-drive class for the European Championship.

 Stefano Modena completed back-to-back ICA European Championships in 1984, a feat that would not be repeated until Andrea Kimi Antonelli under OK regulations in 2021.

 The ICA World Cup was introduced in 2006, the final year of ICA regulations, won by French driver Mike Courquin.